Internet in Yemen

 Use of the Internet in Yemen began in 1996 through the ISPs TeleYemen and the Public Telecommunications Corporation.
-By July 2016 6,732,928 people (24.6% of total pre-civil war population) were Internet users.
+The country uses the .ye domain.
+As of 2020, 14% of the population are Internet users.

 Growth

 Rapid development of the telecommunications and information technology sectors in Yemen occurred from 2000 to 2005.
 The extent of investments in infrastructure development of telecom and IT systems came to more than YR 80 billion, in addition to loans of $31 million by the South Korean government.
-The number of Internet users was 3,597,097 in 2011 up from 110,000 in 2006, and 3,800 in 1991.
-This represents 14.9% of Yemen's 2011 population.
-The number of subscribers to cellular telephone networks came to 11.7 million in 2011, up from 1.2 million in early 2006, and 153,000 in 1991.
+The number of Internet users increased from just 3,800 in 1991 to 110,000 in 2006, reaching 4,072,264 by 2010.

+Mobile phone usage has also expanded.
+In 2006, there were 2.75 million mobile cellular subscribers.
+By 2023, the number of mobile cellular subscriptions had risen to 20 million.